2020 Minnesota Lynx season

-The 2020 WNBA season is the 22nd season for the Minnesota Lynx of the Women's National Basketball Association.
-The season began on July 26, 2020, versus the Connecticut Sun.
+The 2020 Minnesota Lynx season was the 22nd season for the Minnesota Lynx of the Women's National Basketball Association, and the 11th season under head coach Cheryl Reeve.

+The season tipped-off on July 26, 2020, versus the Connecticut Sun.

 This WNBA season will feature an all-time high 36 regular-season games.
 However, the plan for expanded games was put on hold on April 3, when the WNBA postponed its season due to the COVID-19 pandemic.
 Under a plan approved on June 15, the league is scheduled to hold a shortened 22-game regular season at IMG Academy, without fans present, starting on July 24.

 The Lynx' season started strongly, as the team won five of their first six games, with their only loss coming to the Seattle Storm.
 They won three of the next five to hold a 8–3 record at the halfway mark of the season.
 The team finished the season with a 3–2 stretch of five games and a 3–3 stretch of the last six games.
 Their overall 14–8 record earned them the fourth seed in the playoffs.

 As the fourth seed, the Lynx earned a bye into the Second Round.
 They faced off against the Phoenix Mercury, and won a very close game 80–79.
 With that win, they advanced to face Seattle in the Semifinals.
 The Lynx lost the first game in the series by two points, and then were defeated by ten points and twenty-one points in games two and three.
 The three game sweep ended the Lynx' season.